-The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the tip of the dipstick and the maximum level mark.

 - 1. Engine oil dipstick

 - 2. Maximum level mark

 - 3. Tip of the engine oil dipstick

 - If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.